divyawork/Divya_frappy/README.md

-# Fappy Bird Becomes Vivek
+# Fappy Bird Becomes avatar
-Frappy Vivek
+Frappy Avatar
 Press SPACEBAR to Start the Game and Keep Going.